L E V E L I

 1

-Learn how to hold your guitar properly here.
-There’s a lot more to learn in this article than just holding your guitar correctly and all of it is important, so refer back to it often as you progress.
-Use a mirror or take selfies to help you analyze and adjust your position and hold your guitar comfortably on your lap.
-You may need to refine the way you sit and hold your guitar in the next few weeks.
+FIRST, learn how to hold your guitar properly here.
+There’s a lot more to learn in this article than just holding your guitar correctly.
+All of it is important, so you’ll want to refer back to it often as you progress.

-As a guide, look at any of the videos in the Virtual Studio to see how I hold my guitar.
+THEN, watch me play.
+Look at any of my videos in the Virtual Studio or on YouTube to see how I hold my guitar while I’m playing.
 If you’re unsure of your posture or of the position of your guitar in your lap, send me a picture or short video and I’ll help you make adjustments.
+(Put “V.S. member” in the subject line.)

 Lesson